CondationCMS/website/content/documentation/templates-and-themes/default-template-engine.md

 # Default template engine

-The default template engine has simple intuitive syntax inspired by twig and liquid.
+The default template engine has a simple, intuitive syntax inspired by twig.
+We do not provide complete compatibility to twig.

+## Reserved word

+Some names are used to provide default functionality and are not allowed to be used.

+*node*, *cms*

 ## Variables